danfuzz/lactoserv/doc/configuration.md

   dot, e.g., `.txt` or `.html`).
 This must be specified if `body` is.
 If this is not specified but `filePath` is, then the type is inferred from the extension on the path.
 If neither `body` nor `filePath` is specified (that is, for an empty body), then this must not be specified either.
+In the MIME type form, an explicit `charset` is honored (e.g. `text/plain; charset=iso-8859-1`), but if not specified then `utf-8` is assumed for text types.
 * `cacheControl` &mdash; `cache-control` header definition.
 If present and not `false`, every cacheable response comes with the specified header.
 * `etag` &mdash; ETag-generating options.
 If present and not `false`, the